I hear pretty regularly that restaurant operators want to launch their very own restaurant mobile application.

 1) Partner with an existing app or service.

 Build your presence on an app without building an app.
 LevelUp (pictured), a mobile pay app, partners with restaurants who want app exposure without having to invest the time and money needed to build their own apps.

 There are also food ordering apps, like Grubhub or UberEats, that aggregate restaurants together.
-These aggregate apps allow consumers to only maintain their preference for one restaurant app on their phone, but still offer the ability to order from your restaurant and others.
+These aggregate apps allow consumers to only maintain their preference for one restaurant app on their phone but still offer the ability to order from your restaurant and others.

 2) Stick with online ordering.

-Most modern point of sale companies include an online ordering system feature you can customize to reflect your restaurant's brand and the most up to date menu that's reflected in your POS system.
+Most modern point of sale companies includes an online ordering system feature you can customize to reflect your restaurant's brand and the most up to date menu that's reflected in your POS system.
 The best ones will be mobile-optimized, since by and far consumers are spending a lot of time on their phones.

 Plus, you'll be easily discoverable online – even without an app.